keepaliveit-staging/staging.keepaliveit.co.uk/collections/_office-fitting-services-for-smes/office-fitting-smes.markdown

 ---
 layout: splash
-title: "Office Fitting Services for Small Businesses and Enterprises in South Wales"
+title: "Office Fitting Services for Small to Medium-sized Enterprises (SMEs)"
 permalink: /office-fitting-services-for-smes/office-fitting-south-wales

 excerpt: "Looking for an office refit and an I.T hardware upgrade?
 Put your feet up and we'll sort everything from procurement, fitting, cable management, and device patching."